Research & Analysis Wing: Saudi Arabia

-Since 1990s, Given its position as the largest source of funds and promoter of Salafist ideology and being considered major security challenge for India.
+Since the 1990s, given its position as the largest source of funds and promoter of Salafist ideology and being considered major security challenge for India.
 R&AW has greatly expanded its activities and operation in Saudi Arabia.
 Abdul Karim Tunda was captured in Saudi Arabia and was secretly brought to India.

 Since 2012, R&AW has carried out numerous operations in Saudi Arabia.
-It is only because of such operations that dozens of high-ranking terrorists like Abu Jundal, Habibur Rahman, Sabeel Ahmed, Muhammed Gulnawaz etc. have been deported and arrested in India.
+It is only because of such operations that dozens of high-ranking terrorists like Zabiuddin Ansari, Habibur Rahman, Sabeel Ahmed, Muhammed Gulnawaz etc. have been deported and arrested in India.